-Freshmen - All unmarried freshman women students are expected to live in Residence Halls or with their parents unless special arrangements have been made with the Dean of Women.
+Freshmen and Sophomores - All unmarried freshman and sophomore women students are expected to live in college-owned housing or with their parents unless special arrangements have been made with the Dean of Women.
 Additional information is sent with the application blanks for admission to the College or on request from the Dean of Women's Office.